 Epilepsy is a condition that most people are familiar with.
 For example, disclaimers warning epileptics about flashing lights or visual patterns in movies or games are ubiquitous in modern society.
-This article aims to outline what epilepsy is, and what to do if somebody you know is suffering from a seizure caused by epilepsy.
+This article outlines what epilepsy is, and what to do if somebody you know is suffering from an epileptic seizure.

 What is epilepsy?

 Epilepsy is a brain condition that causes bursts of electrical activity in the brain.
 These bursts, known as seizures, affect a variety of mechanisms in the brain, causing brain functions to be disrupted and manifesting in a wide variety of symptoms.
 Whilst it mostly occurs in people over the age of 60, epilepsy can occur at any age, typically being a lifelong condition.
-It is possible that symptoms will improve over time, however.
+However, it is possible that symptoms will improve over time.

-These seizures are the main symptom of epilepsy, but depending on which part of the brain is affected there are a wide variety of types of seizure that can be caused.
-Focal seizures are often seen as a precursor to other types of seizures, and are sometimes known as partial seizures.
+Seizures are the main symptom of epilepsy but, depending on which part of the brain is affected, there are a wide variety of types of seizures that can be caused.
+Focal seizures are often seen as a precursor to other types of seizures and are sometimes known as partial seizures.
 They occur whilst you are awake and cause:

 - a general strange feeling that can be difficult to describe